AMC Ambassador: USPS sedans

 American Motors provided specialized fleet options for commercial and municipal customers.
 Taxi and police versions were heavily used and not available to the general public.
 A purchase order was made by the General Services Administration (GSA) of 3,745 Ambassador base 880 four-door sedans for use by the United States Postal Service (USPS), most to be built in factory right-hand-drive.
 There were six vehicles for review for this purchase and tested was a left-hand drive AMC Ambassador 880 sedan with its back seat removed.

 Not all of the units ordered for the postal service had right-hand drive.
 Specifications included factory heavy-duty fleet options such as rubber floor mats, upholstery, and the deletion of the rear seat.
 Most came with the base 232 CID I6 engine along with column-shift automatic transmission and "Twin-Grip" (limited-slip differential).
 All came with an identification metal plate on the dash near the ashtray.

-American Motors took advantage of this large fleet order in its marketing for the Ambassadors.
-Print advertisements in popular magazines headlined "We Deliver" and described that Ambassadors will provide safety, reliability, and a "red-carpet" ride.
+American Motors took advantage of this large fleet order to market the 1967 Ambassadors.
+Print advertisements in popular magazines headlined "We Deliver" with a picture of the USPS vehicles while other ads described that Ambassadors would provide safety, reliability, and a "red-carpet" ride.

 The engineering to make the cars right-hand-drive served as the template for other American Motors vehicles based on the Ambassador platform destined for foreign right-hand-drive markets such as Australia, New Zealand, and the United Kingdom.
-The Rambler Rebel and its replacement AMC Matador were thereafter built using the same RHD dash, steering, and instrumentation as the 1967 USPS Ambassador sedans, for both built-up export to the United Kingdom and for the knock-down kits supplied for local assembly in Australia and New Zealand.
+The Rambler Rebel and its replacement AMC Matador were, after that, built using the same RHD dash, steering, and instrumentation as the 1967 USPS Ambassador sedans for both built-up export to the United Kingdom and for the knock-down kits supplied for local assembly in Australia and New Zealand.
 The Matador was built in Australia until 1976 in this way.

 AMC Marlin

 The fastback Marlin two-door hardtop that was previously built on the Rambler Classic platform in 1965 and 1966, was continued for 1967, but was now based on the larger Ambassador platform.
-It featured the Ambassador's front end, longer hood, and luxury appointments with an even longer fastback roofline than the previous version.
+The total redesign of the related AMC intermediate and full-size platforms made it easy for the personal-luxury model shift to the Ambassador's longer 118 in wheelbase.
+It now featured the Ambassador's front end, longer hood, and luxury appointments with an even longer fastback roofline than the previous versions.
+The opinion of professional auto stylists is that the Ambassador-based design "produced the best result.
+In their view, the longer platform stretched out the profile and smoothed the lines."